mysql/mysql-shell-plugins/mrs_plugin/docs/sections/AddingRESTSchemasAndObjects.md

 ## Adding a Database Schema

-MySQL database schemas can be added either with MySQL Shell for VS Code through convenient UI dialogs or with MySQL Shell directly on the command line or with scripts.
+It is possible to add MySQL database schemas by using MySQL Shell for VS Code through dialogs, MySQL Shell directly on the command line, or with scripts.

 ### Adding a Schema with MySQL Shell for VS Code

-To add a database schema to a REST Service, right click on the schema in the DATABASE CONNECTIONS view and select `Add Schema to REST Service`.
+To add a database schema to a REST service:

+1. Right-click the schema in the DATABASE CONNECTIONS view and select `Add Schema to REST Service` to open a dialog from which you set all REST schema parameters.

-This will show a dialog that lets you set all REST Schema parameters.
-Press `OK` to add the schema.
+2. Click `OK` to add the schema.

 ![Adding a Database Schema](../images/vsc-mrs-add-schema.png "Adding a Database Schema")

-### Adding a Schema with the MySQL Shell
+### Adding a Schema with MySQL Shell

-To add a database schema to a REST Service call the `mrs.add.schema()` function.
+To add a database schema to a REST service, call the `mrs.add.schema()` function.

-When started without parameters, an interactive wizard will ask for the required parameters.
+When started without parameters, an interactive wizard prompts you for the required parameters.

 ```bash
  MySQL > localhost:33060+ > JS > mrs.add.schema()